LaRiffle/ariann/README.md

 python main.py --model alexnet --dataset cifar10 --batch_size 128 --preprocess
 ```

+To reproduce the paper experiments, see the [USAGE.md](./USAGE.md) page.

-_To perform cross-node execution, you will need to install from source instead._
+_To perform cross-node execution (the WAN setting), you will need to install from source instead._

 ### From Source

 Alternatively, you can also install the code from source.

+We assume the AriaNN code has been put at the home directory: `~/ariann`

 #### 1. PySyft